ovcharovcoder/avif-preview/README.md

 ![Avif Preview Banner](https://raw.githubusercontent.com/ovcharovcoder/avif-preview/main/images/avif-preview-banner.png)

-> **Avif Preview — Preview AVIF images in VS Code with gallery, zoom, and pan.**
+> Avif Preview — Preview AVIF images in VS Code with gallery, zoom, and pan.

 ---

 ## ✨ Features

-- 🖼 AVIF preview — Open .avif files in a webview.
+- 🖼 AVIF Preview — Open .avif files in a webview.
-- 🖼 Gallery support — View multiple images from a folder.
+- 🖼 Gallery Support — View multiple images from a folder.
 - 🔍 Zoom & Pan — Scroll to zoom, drag to pan.
 - 🛠 Toolbar & Controls — Quick zoom, reset, fit, and close.
 - 📊 Metadata — Shows scale, dimensions, and file size.
-- 🛡️ Secure rendering — Safe Webview with theme adaptation and CSP.
+- 🛡️ Secure Rendering — Safe Webview with theme adaptation and CSP.

 ---

-## 🛠 Installation & Usage
+## 🛠 Installation

 1. Open **VS Code → Extensions** (`Ctrl+Shift+X` / `Cmd+Shift+X`).
 2. Search for **Avif Preview** and click Install.

+---

+## 🎨 Usage

 To preview an AVIF file:

 - Right-click an .avif file in the Explorer and select **Open AVIF Preview**.
-- You can select a single file, multiple files, or a folder containing multiple files — all selected images will be added to the gallery.
+- Select a single AVIF file, multiple files, or a folder — all selected images will be added to the gallery.

----

-## 🎨 Usage

 - Scroll with the mouse wheel to zoom in/out.
 - Drag images to pan when zoomed.
 - Use the toolbar buttons for quick actions: